CryptoCow0/PyGame-Maze/README.md

 # PyGame-Maze
 Python Maze Game

-This is a simple maze game in which the controls change as you level up
+Takes a text file, parses it into a maze, and then creates a game regarding this maze with the controls changing as the user levels up.